trey/traefik-setup/README.md

 git init --bare --initial-branch=main
 ```

-2. Set up a post-receive hook for it.
-Create [a file](example-site/post-receive-hook.sh) in the `hooks/` folder called `post-receive` (also put this file in your `scripts/` folder for safe keeping).
-3. Then make the file executable with  `chmod +x post-receive`.
+(Obviously, only set the initial branch to `main` if that’s how your repo is set up.)

-4. On your Mac, connect the local repo to the one on DigitalOcean.
+2. On your Mac, connect the local repo to the one on DigitalOcean.

 ```shell
 git remote add digitalocean ssh://trey@[IP address]/home/trey/repos/[new-project].git
 ```

-Once you push to the new remote for the first time, it should create the new folder in `~/apps` and you’ll almost be ready to go.
+3. Set up a post-receive hook.
+Create [a barebones file](example-site/post-receive-hook-first.sh) in the `~/repos/[new-project]/hooks/` folder called `post-receive` This version of the file is just to get things in place and try them out.
+[We’ll update it shortly.](#set-up-git-to-deploy-on-push)
+4. Make the file executable with  `chmod +x post-receive`.
+5. Run `git push digitalocean main` (or whatever branch you want) to get the code onto the server.

 ### Start It Up